ameer017/Safelock/milestone.md

 - **Cross-border inefficiency**: Sending/receiving money across countries is slow and costly

 ## ✅ Solution Statement
-SafeLock solves this by building a decentralized, transparent, and disciplined financial layer:
+Cartridge solves this by building a decentralized, transparent, and disciplined financial layer:
 - **Time-locked savings smart contracts**: Users set savings goals (e.g., 6 months) and can't withdraw early without penalty
 - **Penalty → Pool Incentives**: Early withdrawal penalties are redistributed to other savers, rewarding discipline
-- **Peer-to-peer transfers**: Send/receive funds across borders instantly, powered by ENS or EVM-compatible name service
 - **Decentralized, no custodian**: All funds are managed by smart contracts, not middlemen

 ## 🎯 Mission